-When Does Census Counting End?
-Bureau Sends 'Alarming' Mixed Signals
+Census Door Knocking Cut A Month Short Amid Pressure To Finish Count

 The White House, according to the bureau's updated webpage, did ask for an additional $1 billion to fund "accelerated efforts" for completing counting "as quickly, and safely as possible."
 In their proposal for relief aid released on Monday, Republicans in Congress offered less than half of that amount with no deadline extensions.

-During a hearing Wednesday before the House Oversight and Reform Committee, Steven Dillingham — the bureau's director and a Trump appointee — gave lawmakers little insight into why the timing change was made.
+During a hearing Wednesday before the House oversight committee, Steven Dillingham — the bureau's director and a Trump appointee — gave lawmakers little insight into why the timing change was made.

 Rep. Jimmy Gomez, D-Calif., repeatedly asked Dillingham whether he supports the bureau's request to extend the census deadlines.